ZhymabekRoman/zhymabekroman.github.io/docs/index.md

 template: posts_list.html
 ---

-# Welcome to my blog :smile:
+# Welcome to my blog.

 Below is the list of all my blog posts.